 Some applicants may be exempt from some or all of the test based on previously earned college credit.
 Applicants may also submit ACT, SAT, Accuplacer or Compass scores that are less than 5 years old.
 Please do not assume that submission of test scores satisfies CTC’s admission requirements.

 - You must bring your photo ID to test.
-If you are testing for MOWR or for an outside entity, you will need to know your Social Security number.
+If you are testing for Dual Enrollment or for an outside entity, you will need to know your Social Security number.

 - Test resources and study guides can be found HERE.